Brooklyn-based artist Nicholas Mahon worked with Johorian talents for Pyeongchang Winter Olympics Opening Ceremony puppets

 The 2018 Winter Olympics was launched in a spectacular fashion on the 9th of February in PyeongChang, South Korea and a prominent feature of the breathtaking Opening Ceremony was huge animal puppets brought out as a tribute to the Korean culture.

-The 2018 Winter Olympics is the first time 2 athletes represented Malaysia at the games.
+2018 Winter Olympics is first time 2 athletes represented Malaysia at the games.
 At the Opening Ceremony however there were 14 large puppets representing Johor’s very own craftsmen.
 The “Land of Peace: was the Opening Ceremony’s first segment where puppets representing ancient Korean mythical creatures told a beautiful story live on stage.

 Nicholas Mahon, a Brooklyn-based artist was the man behind the monumental puppets that greeted the excited public in the first five minutes of the two-hour Opening Ceremony show.
 To get the puppets done, Red Circle Projects Sdn Bhd, a company based in Iskandar Puteri was chosen and with approximately 40 crew members assigned to the project with advice and technical support from their international experts, they set off to prototype and create the puppets for the rehearsals and for the performance of the Winter Olympics.